csuchico-csci551/JetsonCluster/README.md

 $ ansible-playbook -i inventory --ask-become-pass all.yml
 ```

 **Note:** the *--ask-become-pass* option will prompt you for the sudo password for the *ansible_ssh_user* on the Jetson Nano boards.
 This is to prevent you from hardcoding this somewhere, but provide privileges to the Ansible scripts to do all the installs.

 ## Step-by-Step Cluster Instructions

+If I find time I will add these instructions, but going to focus on assignments, lectures, and other aspects of this class first.

 **TODO Add the steps**